TheDAALab/binlearn/docs/source/api/base/index.rst

    * Extends IntervalBinningBase with target-aware functionality
    * Handles guidance data and supervised learning integration
-   * Used by: SupervisedBinning, Chi2Binning, IsotonicBinning
+   * Used by: TreeBinning, Chi2Binning, IsotonicBinning

 Purpose and Usage
 -----------------